Wong Kar-wai: Breakthrough (1994–1995)

 Wong continued to work without break, expanding his ideas from Chungking Express into another film about alienated young adults in contemporary Hong Kong.
-Chungking Express had originally been conceived as three stories; one of them was later included in his later film, Fallen Angels, but with new characters.
-Wong conceived both films as complementary studies of Hong Kong: "To me Chungking Express and Fallen Angels are one film that should be three hours long."
+Chungking Express was originally conceived as three stories, but when time ran out, Wong developed the third as a new project, Fallen Angels, with new characters.
+He conceived both films as complementary studies of Hong Kong: "To me Chungking Express and Fallen Angels are one film that should be three hours long."

 Fallen Angels is broadly considered a crime thriller, and contains scenes of extreme violence, but is atypical of the genre and heavily infused with Wong's fragmented, experimental style.
 The loose plot again involves two distinct, subtly overlapping narratives, and is dominated by frantic visuals.
 The film mostly occurs at night and explores Hong Kong's dark side, which Wong planned to balance the sweetness of Chungking: "It's fair to show both sides of a coin".
 Kaneshiro and Young were cast again, but new to Wong's films were Leon Lai, Michelle Reis, and Karen Mok.
 Upon its release in September 1995, several critics felt that the film was too similar to Chungking Express and some complained that Wong had become self-indulgent.
 But as time went on, critics reappraised the film, and it has amassed a large cult following, becoming one of Wong's most popular films.
 Fallen Angels has often been said to be one of Wong's most stylish films, and been praised for its unconventional, fragmented plot.
 Film historians Zhang Yingjin and Xiao Zhiwei wrote: "While not as groundbreaking as its predecessors, the film is still different and innovative enough to confirm [Wong's] presence on the international scene."